mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 first Solomani to join them.
 Similarly, the Sword Worlders speak a language that varies somewhat from system to system but is broadly based in the North European and Scandinavian languages of old Earth.
-It is termed ‘Sword Worlder’ by outsiders just as the Darrian language is referred to simply as ‘Darrian’ by outsiders.
+It is termed 'Sword Worlder' by outsiders just as the Darrian language is referred to simply as 'Darrian' by outsiders.
 The Zhodani have a single language spoken throughout the Zhodani Consulate with almost no variation other than a few technical terms.
 Most Zhodani who have extensive contact with Imperials speak Galanglic, though there is a fair amount of unintentional cultural exchange along the borders which means that it is not hard to learn to speak Zhodani.
-However, most Galanglic speakers sound ‘wrong’ when speaking Zhodani even if their pronunciation is good.
+However, most Galanglic speakers sound 'wrong' when speaking Zhodani even if their pronunciation is good.
-It is as if they fail to ‘get’ the ideas behind the words they are trying to say.
+It is as if they fail to 'get' the ideas behind the words they are trying to say.
 This does not affect the ability to be understood but is a major barrier to fluency.

 Most Aslan encountered in the Marches speak Galanglic.
-Their own language is Trokh, though many humans just refer to it as ‘Aslan’, which annoys native Trokh speakers in the same way that calling Galanglic ‘Human–speak’ might irritate an Imperial citizen.
+Their own language is Trokh, though many humans just refer to it as 'Aslan', which annoys native Trokh speakers in the same way that calling Galanglic 'Human–speak' might irritate an Imperial citizen.

 The Vargr have literally dozens of languages, possibly hundreds.
 The most common in the Marches is Gvegh, which is gradually